NFC Payments: Everything You Need To Know About Contactless Payments

-NFC payments are contactless payments that use near-field communication (NFC) technology to exchange data between readers and payment devices like Apple Pay and Google Pay e-wallets in smartphones and smartwatches or tap-to-pay credit cards and debit cards.
-NFC devices must be close together―typically less than 2 inches apart―to complete these contactless payments.
+NFC mobile payments are contactless payments that use near-field communication (NFC) technology to exchange data between readers and payment devices—like Apple Pay and Google Pay e-wallets in smartphones or tap-to-pay credit and debit cards.

 How NFC Payments Work

-Mid-2021 saw over 80% of US consumers using NFC for in-store payments.
+Did you know?
+In 2021, over 80% of US consumers used NFC for in-store payments.
 Read more contactless payment statistics.

 The wireless or “contactless” connection between the two devices uses radio waves similar to radio-frequency identification (RFID) labels used in store, warehouse, and other wireless tracking applications.
 NFC chips use a specific RFID radio frequency (13.56MHz) that only works when the chips are very close together.

-For added security, e-wallets only communicate with NFC readers when the user unlocks the app on their device, selects the payment card to be used, and completes the payment action.
+For added security, e-wallets only communicate with NFC readers when the user unlocks the app and completes the payment action.

 iPhones use a secure thumbprint or facial recognition to unlock the payment screen.
 (Source: Apple)

 Another security plus is that NFC payment readers connect to only one NFC payment device at a time.
-This makes it so there’s no danger that a nearby customer pays for another’s purchase accidentally.
-The technology won’t allow that to happen.
+This ensures there’s no risk of a customer paying for a different, nearby purchase accidentally.

-In addition to the security benefits covered above, shoppers can also store multiple credit cards and debit cards on their mobile devices.
-This reduces shoppers’ need to carry cards in wallets and purses.
+In addition to the security benefits covered above, shoppers can store multiple credit and debit cards on their mobile devices.
+This reduces shoppers’ need to carry cards in wallets or purses.

 How Customers Pay With NFC